rlangoy/bluepy_examples_nRF51822_mbed/README.md

   0x0A   00002a05-0000-1000-8000-00805f9b34fb INDICATE
   0x0E   0000a001-0000-1000-8000-00805f9b34fb NOTIFY READ
 ```
-Information about the UUID's could be found at [bluetooth.org] (https://developer.bluetooth.org/gatt/characteristics/Pages/CharacteristicsHome.aspx) <br>
+Information about the characteristic-UUID's could be found at [bluetooth.org] (https://developer.bluetooth.org/gatt/characteristics/Pages/CharacteristicsHome.aspx) <br>

+The characteristic-UUID is where you could read/write values to update or get information from your BLE-device<br>

 The first entry has the UUID 0x2A00 wich is defined as org.bluetooth.characteristic.gap.device_name.
 The content cound be displayed using getDeviceName.py

 #####getDeviceName.py